The absence of difficulty or effort

 The state or feeling of being calm and in control of oneself

-The quality of being prosperous
+The quality or state of having a prosperous life

 Comfort, ease or enjoyment that has been provided or facilitated by something